scottpetrovic/krita-documentation/general_concepts/colors/color_mixing.rst

    :align: center

-**Smudge mixing** is done with the :ref:`engine_color_smudge`, a special brush engine that allows you to mix your current brush color with the color(s) under the brush.
+**Smudge mixing** is done with the :ref:`color_smudge_brush_engine`, a special brush engine that allows you to mix your current brush color with the color(s) under the brush.
 It's a very powerful type of brush that gives a lovely painterly effect. *Performance wise, it's a bit more demanding and slower than the regular pixel brush.*

 If you *remove all paint from a smudge brush*, you get a simple-yet-powerful smudge effect: